elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/case04-here-comes-the-police.md

 ```
 ### Details of program:

-1. Import the modules that we need. `board` is the common container, and you can connect the pins you'd like to use through it; `ringbit` module contains classes and functions for [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car operation;  `picoed` module contains the operation functions to button A/B; the `time` module contains functions for operating on time, the `digitalio` module contains classes for basic digital IO access, and `neopixel_write` contains functions for operating on light strips.
+1.Import the modules that we need. `board` is the common container, and you can connect the pins you'd like to use through it; `ringbit` module contains classes and functions for [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car operation;  `picoed` module contains the operation functions to button A/B; the `time` module contains functions for operating on time, the `digitalio` module contains classes for basic digital IO access, and `neopixel_write` contains functions for operating on light strips.

    ```python
    import board